grocsvs/grocsvs/README.rst

 The ``grocsvs /path/to/experiment/configuration.json`` command may be run multiple times to resume the pipeline.

+If you are having trouble installing or running grocsvs, the docker file (see above) may help you diagnose the issue.

 If an error arises, the output from ``grocsvs`` or the log files may be informative.

+**ShortSequence: Sequence is too long.** If you get this error during assembly, please make sure you are using `the grocsvs fork of idba_ud <https://github.com/grocsvs/idba/releases/tag/1.1.3g1>`_.

 Please submit issues on the `github page for grocsvs <https://github.com/grocsvs/grocsvs/issues>`_.